Why monitor your applications’ performance?

 Get deep insights for early detection

 Gain early detection of anomalies to help anticipate service disruptions.
-Use this insight to diagnose and identify root-cause quickly, and thus reduce time to remediation and recovery.
+Use this insight to diagnose and identify root causes quickly, reducing time to remediation and recovery.

 Monitor and optimize the user experience